3,279 total views, 5 views today

 'ANSTEY: Our True Surname Origin and Shared Medieval Ancestry',

 this is completely incorrect!

 In fact the surname Anstey only came into being on one occasion, that being in the mid-12th century when a gentleman became Lord of the Manor of Anstey in Hertfordshire and took the village name as his family title.
-All Ansteys living today are descendent from this one family, which means therefore that all Ansteys worldwide are related and can trace their surname origin to Anstey, Hertfordshire in England.
+The overwhelming majority of Ansteys (about 97%..see above) living today are descendent from this one family, which means therefore that almost all Ansteys worldwide are related and can trace their surname origin to Anstey, Hertfordshire in England.

 History of the name

 Richard de Anstey (c1127 - 1194/95) son of Hubert the Chamberlain and Agnes de Sackville, best known as the claimant in the famous Anstey Case of the mid-1100s about which Richard wrote a detailed account much treasured by historians.

 John Ansty esquire (1378 - c1457) of Stow-cum-Quy, Cambridgeshire was MP for Cambridgeshire in 1445.
 His son, also John Ansty esquire (c1400-1460), was MP for Cambridgeshire in 1450 and 1455 and his grandson, also John Ansty esquire (1428-1477), was MP for Cambridgeshire in 1461 and 1467.

 Christopher Anstey (1724 - 1805) Poet and author of the 'New Bath Guide' which took the literary world by storm in 1766.
 Has a memorial tablet in Poet's Corner, Westminster Abbey